simsam8/idd-solafune/README.md

 ## Description

-The goal of this competition is to identify, segment, and classify deforestation drives from sattelite images.
-For the competition the following four classes of deforestation are as followed; grassland/shrubland, logging, mining, and plantation.
+The goal of this competition is to identify, segment, and classify deforestation drivers from satellite images.
+For the competition, the following four classes of deforestation are as follows; grassland/shrubland, logging, mining, and plantation.

-The dataset consists of sattelite images from the Sentinel-2 dataset, where each image contains 12 bands.
+The dataset consists of satellite images from the Sentinel-2 dataset, where each image contains 12 bands.

 Link to competition: [here](https://solafune.com/competitions/68ad4759-4686-4bb3-94b8-7063f755b43d?menu=about&tab=)